Henry Samuel Purkis

 I am very sorry to give you ill news of the fate of our two Companies at Sheik Saad 2,near Kut-el-Amara, on January 21st.
 The Hampshires seem to have suffered almost the worst.
 The Turkish Infantry are much better shots than the German, and we hear from all sides that nothing like it was ever seen in Flanders.
 The Colonel and Adjutant were killed.
 All officers and N.C.O’s being down, a remnant of our fellows reached the trenches.
 At this point Tarrant and Warne were killedPurkis and HW Rose are missing, probably losing their way in the darkness.

 A further letter dated 2nd March 1916 stated:

-What happened to Henry on 21st January at Hanna, and subsequently, we learn through second hand reports in newspapers, rather than through official documents.
-The Jersey Evening Post from 12th May 1916 reported:
+What happened to Henry on 21st January at Hanna, and subsequently, is told in a newspaper report, The Jersey Evening Post from 12th May 1916 which stated:

 A Popular Jersey Teacher Wounded and a Prisoner.